 Timber refers to a building’s wooden construction.
 A modern timber-framed building (usually built after 1965) might use wood as the basis of construction, employing BSST to build external walls/roof, and is usually considered as being of standard construction.
 Where building exteriors are built solely from timber, or timber/plaster combinations, they are likely to be seen as non-standard.

 Wattle and daub is an ancient building technique that is known to date back at least 6,000 years, where a woven lattice of wooden strips forms a wattle before being daubed with a sticky material similar to cob.
 Found in many historic buildings, wattle and daub is once again making a comeback in the western world as a sustainable building technique.

 The prefabricated homes of post-Second World War Britain sprang up in vast numbers to replace the buildings lost to the Blitz.
 Though there are now over a million of these types of home located in various places across the UK, they are still considered non-standard as they only account for a small proportion of the total homes here.
 They are also considered non-standard because many were built with a very limited life-span.

-There are a number of roofing materials that might be seen as non-standard for insurance purposes, such as shingle and felt.
+There are a number of roofing materials that might be seen as non-standard for insurance purposes, such as shingle, felt and green roofing options.
 Coatings such as asphalt and bitumen can also constitute non-standard roofing materials; these are often applied to shingles or slates to provide waterproofing.